 93% of companies who surpass revenue targets segment their database by buyer persona.

 Before we dive into the process of developing your buyer personas, it is important to understand why it is so crucial first.
 Generally speaking, establishing your buyer personas is a paramount step to achieve success for any inbound marketing strategy, no matter how big or small your business might be.
 It also helps you get the most out of your investment in inbound marketing.

 Buyer personas go further than the basic demographic information of your ideal customer.
 They help you discover what makes your customer tick, their own unique professional goals and any shared company-wide goals.

 Sure, knowing your prospect’s location, age, and gender are essential factors to consider when building out your inbound strategy, but these leave room for you to make assumptions about a person that might not necessarily be valid.

 Taking a deeper, more comprehensive look into the intangible elements of your ideal customer profile will help you make better decisions on how to relate to them.
-Buyer personas help you answer the following questions:
+B2B Saas buyer personas help you answer the following questions: